bluntworks/life-on-mercury/README.md

 ### Instructions
 **drawing cells**
- - click on cell ti toggle on or off
+ - click on cell to toggle on or off
  - click and drag to draw a line of cells
  - click on sprites in side bar to add to grid

 **keybaord**
  - **c** resets the grid
- - space bar toggles running generations
+ - **space bar** toggles running generations